This is a review of the best brushes and combs for wigs in the year of 2022.

-My name is Lisa, and I love wigs.
+My name is Lori and I have been wearing wigs for over 6 years.
 I, like many others, made the mistake of not acquiring the proper tools when I branched into wearing wigs.
 I have since learned the best ways to maintain my wigs, including which brushes are the best.

 My favorite brush is the Spornette Large Super Looper Wig Brush.
 This brush is ideal for synthetic and human hair, and very gentle on lace front wigs.
 It will detangle and keep the hair smooth without tugging or tearing.